justinba1010/GraphTheory/README.md

 # GraphTheory
 I began reading Introduction to Graph Theory by Gary Chartrand and Ping Zhang, and wanted to play with some of the things I learned and see if I can write them into code.

-AdjMatrix with the following operations
+Graph implemented with adjacency matrices with the following operations
  * Generics
  * addEdge
  * removeEdge